A1093351/A1093351.github.io/README.md

 ## Features
 ![總覽](img/總覽.jpg)
+*General overview of the web system.*
 ### 1. Nutrition Chart
 ![圖表](img/圖表.jpg)
+*Visualizes food data; filterable by different nutrients.*
 ![篩選器](img/篩選器.jpg)
+*Set upper and lower bounds for each nutrient filter.*
 * Visualizes nutrient values for each food item as circles sized according to the selected nutrient.
 * Filter sliders below the chart allow users to narrow the visible data range for each nutrient.

 ### 2. One-on-One Comparison Chart
 ![個別資訊](img/個別資訊.jpg)
+*Displays detailed information for selected data point.*
 * Drag food items into this area to view detailed nutritional information.
 * Three line types are used: